santhoshraj2960/Project-Management-System/projectmanagement/projectmanagement/setup_instructions.txt

 How to use Energylabs Task Management
 1) You can create users by going to http://localhost:8000/todolist/register-user/
 2) Create as many users as you want by specifying a unique username and password.
 The system does not allow 2 users with same username to register.
-Make sure to be logged out on the system before trying to create a new user.
+Make sure you are logged out on ELTMS before trying to create a new user.
-3) Once you have created the users.
-Visit http://localhost:8000/todolist/ and login to any user by specifying appropriate username and password
+3) Once you have created the users, Visit http://localhost:8000/todolist/ and login to any user by specifying appropriate username and password
-4) Once logged in you can create tasks by clicking on Add task button on the top left corner of screen
+4) Once logged in, you can create tasks by clicking on Add task button on the top left corner of screen
 5) Hide completed tasks button on the top right corner hides the compled tasks and displays only pending tasks
 6) To edit/delete/change status of a task click on the task title (which is a link)
 7) A task can be edited/deleted/changed status only by: